Targeted advertising: Advertiser

 Using information from consumers can benefit the advertiser by developing a more efficient campaign, targeted advertising is proven to work both effectively and efficiently.
 They don't want to waste time and money advertising to the "wrong people".
 Through technological advances, the internet has allowed advertisers to target consumers beyond the capabilities of traditional media, and target significantly larger amount.

-The main advantage of using targeted advertising is how it can help minimize wasted advertising by using detailed information about individuals who are intended for a product.
-If consumers are produced these ads that are targeted for them, it is more likely they will be interested and click on them.
+The main advantage of using targeted advertising is that it can help minimize wasted advertising by using detailed information about individuals who are intended for a product.
+If consumers produce these ads that are targeted at them, it is more likely they will be interested and click on them.
 'Know thy consumer', is a simple principle used by advertisers, when businesses know information about consumers, it can be easier to target them and get them to purchase their product.

-Some consumers do not mind if their information is used, and are more accepting to ads with easily accessible links.
+Some consumers do not mind if their information is used, and are more accepting of ads with easily accessible links.
 This is because they may appreciate adverts tailored to their preferences, rather than just generic ads.
 They are more likely to be directed to products they want, and possibly purchase them, in return generating more income for the business advertising.

-Disadvantages

-Consumers

-Targeted advertising raises privacy concerns.
-Targeted advertising is performed by analyzing consumers' activities through online services such as HTTP cookies and data mining, both of which can be seen as detrimental to consumers' privacy.
-Marketers research consumers' online activity for targeted advertising campaigns like programmatic and SEO.
-Consumers' privacy concerns revolve around today's unprecedented tracking capabilities and whether to trust their trackers.
-Consumers may feel uncomfortable with sites knowing so much about their activity online.
-Targeted advertising aims to increase promotions' relevance to potential buyers, delivering ad campaign executions to specified consumers at critical stages in the buying decision process.
-This potentially limits a consumer's awareness of alternatives and reinforces selective exposure.
-Consumers may start avoiding certain sites and brands if they keep getting served the same advertisements as the consumer may feel like they are being watched too much or may start getting annoyed with certain brands.
-Due to the increased use of tracking cookies all over the web many sites now have cookie notices that pop up when a visitor lands on a site.
-The notice informs the visitor about the use of cookies, how they affect the visitor, and the visitor's options in regards to what information the cookies can obtain.